ivawzh/aws-cdk-cross-app-reference/README.md

 Downsides:

 1. service repo can deploy stack from infrastructure repo, e.g. `cdk deploy SqsStack` while I am at service repo.
+Cannot use `  Tag.add(app, 'project', projectName); Tag.add(app, 'app', appName)` in consumer stacks, because that will apply the tag name to all shared infra stacks.
 2. have to publish provider and re-npm-install at consumer to keep things up-to-date.

-These downsides could be mitigated by npm script, e.g. `"deploy": "npm install && cdk deploy TopicStack"`.
+These downsides could be slightly mitigated by npm script, e.g. `"deploy": "npm install && cdk deploy TopicStack"`.